snomiao/schtasks-calendar/README.md

 ## Q&A

-- Q: I saw "Unexpected token ." when using npx schcal........
+- Q: I saw "Unexpected token ." when using `npx schcal`........
 - A: You need to update your Nodejs to higher than v14.8.0  [Click to download](https://nodejs.org/en/download/)

 ## More references and secondary development